Rumford, Maine

 Rumford is a town in Oxford County, Maine, United States.
+Rumford is included in the Lewiston-Auburn, Maine metropolitan New England City and Town Area.
 The population was 5,858 at the 2020 census.
 It contains the census-designated place of the same name.
 Rumford is home to both ND Paper Inc's Rumford Mill and the Black Mountain of Maine ski resort.